 Simple, modern workforce’s working ways!

-Modern workforce is new-age employees.
+The modern workforce is new-age employees.
 Earlier it was common for employees to travel for hours to reach their respective workplaces.
 But as the competitive scenario has risen in every industrial sector and companies look towards optimizing work and increasing efficiencies, employee satisfaction and time management have become the very essence of every successful business model.
 Now corporates have found a way out and are adapting to this new modernized work culture and prefer to lend coworking spaces for employees, allowing them to work from remote areas, thereby saving both time and delivering value to employees.
-And not to mention freelancers, startups and small teams, for whom Coworking spaces is a haven.
+And not to mention freelancers, startups, and small teams, for whom Coworking spaces are a haven.

 Today there are distributed teams, spread across countries and not just cities.
-People prefer to work on their own time, from where they desire (even cafe’s) and actually are more productive this way!
+People prefer to work on their own time, from where they desire (even cafes) and are more productive this way.

-People travel a lot, go to on sites, attend meetings in different parts of the world, have field jobs in different parts of the cities, have laptops to work remotely rather than the bulky old computers.
+People travel a lot, go to on sites, attend meetings in different parts of the world, have field jobs in different parts of the cities; they have laptops to work remotely rather than the bulky old computers.

 Now the question that generally arises in one’s mind is “Isn’t managing remote employees a heavy set of burdens?”
 Well, not even in the slightest if you have a solution like Zimyo to take care of that.
-Here’s how an Employee experience platform like Zimyo is your go to solution for all your organisations remote employee management needs:
+Here’s how an Employee experience platform like Zimyo is your go-to solution for all your organizations’ remote employee management needs.

-When working from a remote coworking area, it can be tough for both the HR department to keep a record of the employee whereabouts and for the employee to inform the respective authorities of his presence and absence manually.
-Now, this is just the first of many scenarios wherein an HRMS is the best thing since sliced bread as it automates leave and attendance management, thereby freeing both employee and employer of the unnecessary manual workload.
+When working from a remote coworking area, it can be tough for both the HR department to track whereabouts of its employees and for the employee to inform the respective authorities of his presence and absence manually.
+Now, this is just the first of many scenarios wherein an HRMS is the best thing since sliced bread.
+It automates leave and attendance management, thereby freeing both employee and employer of the unnecessary manual workload.

-Company policies change according to the company requirements and/or project requirements or any other reasons.
-And it is very important for employees to be well aware of company policies to maintain discipline and decorum within the organisation.
+Company policies change according to the company requirements and/or project requirements or for any other reasons.
+And employees need to be well aware of company policies to maintain discipline and decorum within the organization.
 However, it may not be possible for the HR department to manually inform remote employees of the changing policies but the task gets much much easier when you have a Policy Management System which is one of the most basic units of an HRMS.
 With a Policy Management System, all you need is to update changes on the portal which reflect on each employee portal.

 No doubt there are negative effects of working from home.
 Hence smaller organizations (or bigger organizations with distributed employees) prefer their teams to work from dedicated offices which will almost always turn out to be costlier and a management nightmare, hence they prefer to opt for coworking spaces.

-Thus arises the need for managing these remote employees while also making sure that employee experience and productivity doesn’t suffer.
-Creating this employee experience is here to make any organization smarter and more efficient and Zimyo is one of the finest examples of it!
+Thus, the need for managing these remote employees arises while ensuring that employee experience and productivity doesn’t suffer.
+Creating this employee experience is here to make any organization smarter and more efficient and Zimyo is one of the finest examples of it.